 Wall thickness and Model size - Does your model conform to your printer's minimum thickness (the thinnest part it can print), and will it fit in the print area?
 Each printer has it's own minimum and maximum model sizes, be sure to check them!

-Overhang - this is a bit more technical, but especially FDM printers (like Ultimakers or Makerbots) have a limit to the 'angle' of some of the faces.
+Overhang - This is a bit more technical.
+Some printers, especially FDM printers (like Ultimakers or Makerbots), have a limit to the 'angle' of some of the faces.
 A large overhang will require adding support material.
 Again, check with your printer to see if you can add supports.

-Polygon threshold, the maximum number of polygon the printer can handle.
+Polygon threshold - the maximum number of polygons the printer can handle.
 Keep the printer resolution in mind when deciding on the polygon count.
 Details that are below the resolution won't get printed anyway, so don't bother sending them to your printer.
-A good rule of thumb is not to go over 1 million triangles.
+A good rule of thumb is to stay below 1 million triangles.
 You can use mesh decimation software to remove unneeded details while still preserving your model's shape.
 Again, MeshLab is your friend if your own 3D software doesn't already offer this.
-Here's a great video tutorial talking you through it.

 Resources and Tutorials